Bharvi-Sampat/Bharvi-Sampat.github.io/README.md

 ### Continued development

-I'd like to continue my focus on writing better CSS and laso incorporate TailWindcss in my future learnings
+I'd like to continue my focus on writing better CSS and also incorporate TailWindcss in my future learnings

 ### Useful resources